Independent Society of Musicians: History

 The ISM was founded in 1882 to promote the importance of music and protect the rights of those working within music.
 It is an independent, not-for-profit membership organisation which has almost 11,000 individual members and over 180 corporate members.
 It protects and supports its members by providing them with expert advice, insurance and specialist services as well as access to a community of like-minded professionals and the status that comes with being a member of a professional body.
 Originally called the Incorporated Society of Musicians, it changed its name in October 2022 to coincide with its 140th anniversary.

 Members

-The ISM has a membership of over 11,000 music professionals including performers, composers, music teachers, music administrators, music technology professionals and portfolio musicians, and provides different levels of membership for students and graduates, orchestras, education bodies and those who are interested in supporting their work.
+The ISM has a membership of over 11,000 music professionals including performers, composers and songwriters, music teachers, music administrators, music technology professionals and portfolio musicians, and provides discounted membership for students and early career musicians.

+Members may use appropriate post-nominal letters.
+FISM (Fellow), MISM (Member), SMISM (Student Member).

+Members may also apply for ISM Registered Private Teacher status, and apply for a DBS, PVG or Access NI.

 Notable members

-The ISM's current members include Sir Simon Rattle, Sir Mark Elder, Sir James Galway, Dame Felicity Lott, Judith Weir CBE, Betty Roe OBE, Julian Lloyd Webber, Julian Bream, Andy Boyd, Paul Harris, John McCabe, Gerald Finley, and Craig Ogden.
+The ISM's current members include Sir Simon Rattle, Sir Mark Elder, Sir James Galway, Dame Felicity Lott, Dame Judith Weir, Betty Roe MBE, Julian Lloyd Webber, Andy Boyd, Paul Harris, Gerald Finley, and Craig Ogden.